-Knowing how to properly load a dry shipping container is very important for anyone looking to ship goods.
-To ensure your goods arrive safely it must be loaded properly.
+Knowing how to load a dry shipping container properly is very important for anyone looking to ship goods.
+To ensure your goods arrive safely, it must be loaded properly.

 A dry shipping container is a container that is used for 90% of all worldwide shipments.
 The dry shipping containers’ standard sizes are 20’, 40’, and 40’ HC container sizes.
 Each size has different payload weights and loading size limits, so when you prepare to load your container, what container size you choose will make a huge difference in the actual container loading.

-Learning how to properly load a dry container can take a bit of time and is a skill.
+Learning how to load a dry container properly can take a bit of time and is a skill.
 But, if you follow our rules and understand some basic information about dry shipping containers, it will make the loading easier for you.

-What is A Dry Shipping Container?
+What Is A Dry Shipping Container?

 A dry container is the most used shipping container of all containers and is used to ship mainly dry goods around the world.
 90% of all goods shipped in the world use a dry container.
 As the name implies this means you are going to be putting dry cargo in it and it does not have refrigeration or any other features.
 This container is not watertight.

-Before Loading Properly Check Your Dry Shipping Container
+Before Loading Properly, Check Your Dry Shipping Container

-Before you even start to load your dry shipping container there are a few basic checks you should do.
-This is important since if you do not do these checks you may find the goods arrive at their destination damaged.
+Before you even start to load your dry shipping container, there are a few basic checks you should do.
+This is important since if you do not do these checks, you may find the goods arrive at their destination damaged.

 A few things to check before you load your container:

-- Check for container holes and damage– There can be holes or damage on the container and sometimes we have had to try to fill these holes or return the container.
+- Check for container holes and damage– There can be holes or damage on the container, and sometimes we have had to try to fill these holes or return the container.
 The best way to do this is to get in the container and have someone close the door so you can see if any light is coming through where it is not supposed to.

-We have had products arrive at their destination wet because the container had holes in it or it is was not seaworthy.
+We have had products arrive at their destination wet because the container had holes in it or it was not seaworthy.
 If you do some of these basic checks before you actually load the container it can save you a lot of headaches once the goods arrive damaged due to the poor dry shipping container quality.

-Know the Size of Your Dry Shipping Container
+Know The Size Of Your Dry Shipping Container

-You need to understand the size of what your dry container is to know what amount of goods can actually be loaded into the container.
-No matter how much stuff you have to load into a container you can only get as much in as will actually fit into your container
+You need to understand the size of your dry container is to know what amount of goods can actually be loaded into the container.
+No matter how much stuff you have to load into a container, you can only get as much in as will actually fit into your container

 You will notice when looking at our list below that the containers all pretty much have the same width of 8’ or 2,438 mm.
 The width does not change in a container.
-So if you have something that is wider than this or bigger than this you will have a problem unless you put it in sideways.
+So if you have something that is wider than this or bigger than this, you will have a problem unless you put it in sideways.

 The 40’ HC container is called a 40’ HC or 40’ High Cube container as it is higher than the standard 20’ container or 40’ container.
 This container will give you an extra foot at the top of the container (8’ 6” compared to 9’ 6”).